 What’s more, there’s no fast charging feature, so if you require earbuds that you can listen to all day, then you should consider the other options in this guide.

 That said, one of the reasons why the Skullcandy Sesh has such a limited battery life is its size.
 To date, these are some of the most diminutive true wireless earbuds we’ve seen, which greatly contribute to comfort and stability.

 Battery Life: 6 Hours (Earbuds) + 18 Hours (Charging Case)

 - Versatile Sound

 - Low-Latency Tech

 - No Transparency Mode

-The FIIL T1X is a pair of true wireless earbuds that released at an MSRP of $80 but can now reliably be found for $50 which is why it made the list.
-What’s more impressive about them is the sheer amount of features that they have, given the low price range.
+The FIIL T1X is a pair of true wireless earbuds that was released at an MSRP of $80 but can now reliably be found for $50, which is why it made the list.
+What’s more impressive about them is their sheer number of features, given the low price range.

-They not only operate using Bluetooth 5.0 for great range and good stability, but also feature aptX, AAC, and SBC for latency reduction.
-They’re IP65 rated, meaning they can shrug off dust, sweat, and small splashes of water without any issues.
+They not only operate using Bluetooth 5.0 for great range and stability but also feature aptX, AAC, and SBC for latency reduction.
+They’re IP65-rated, meaning they can shrug off dust, sweat, and small splashes of water without any issues.

 The only downsides are the touch controls, which are responsive but weirdly counterintuitive, and the lack of transparency mode, as the passive noise isolation on these earbuds is rather impressive.